 Lately, I've been tinkering with the idea of making an MVP (Model-View-Presenter) class library open-source for the general public's benefit.
 Our team has spent many, many months getting this library setup correctly, and I think other people could benefit from our efforts.

-One of the major problems with most people's MVP structure is they violate one of the most principal MVP rules:
+One of the major problems with most people's MVC structure is they violate one of the most principal MVC rules:

 The class library we've been working on tries to enforce as many design rules as it can without being cumbersome and unfriendly.
 It also makes Dependency Inversion an implicit requirement, making most projects more "plug and play" than they otherwise would be.